The attention bottleneck

 The high cost of playing safe

-If your ad looks like an ad, and your blog reads like every other blog, what reason does a buyer have to take notice?
+If your ad looks like an ad, and your blog reads like every other blog, what reason does a buyer have to remember you?

-In a lot of industries, brands have optimised themselves into invisibility.
-More spend to make the same results look like they are better.
+In many industries, brands have optimised themselves into invisibility.
+The result: more spend to achieve the same results.

-Or worse - buyers don’t just ignore your content, they downgrade their perception of you because of it (though we wouldn’t know, because we measure it less often).
+Or worse - buyers don’t just ignore your content, they downgrade their perception of you because of it.

 Distinctiveness doesn’t mean guesswork